-Statutory authority exists for the issuance of a total of \$3.010 billion of transportation revenue obligations to finance a portion of major highway projects, of which approximately \$353 million remain unissued.
-The issuance of transportation revenue obligations beyond this amount would require additional legislative authorization.
+Statutory authority exists for the issuance of a total of \$3.010 billion of transportation revenue obligations to finance a portion of major highway projects, of which approximately \$153 million remain unissued.
+The issuance of transportation revenue obligations for this purpose beyond this amount would require additional legislative authorization.